 - If your body mass index (BMI) was in the obese category and you have lost a lot of weight, or if you are in this situation and you are trying to lose weight, you should ideally build up to 60-90 minutes of moderate-intensity physical activity on most days to help manage your weight.

 Muscle-strengthening activities can include climbing stairs, walking uphill, lifting or carrying shopping, digging the garden, weight training, Pilates, yoga or similar resistance exercises that use the major muscle groups.
 Ideally, the activities and exercises should not only aim to improve or maintain your muscle strength but also aim to maintain or improve your flexibility and balance.
-A session at a gym is possibly ideal but activities at home may be equally as good.
+A session at a gym might suit you but activities at home can be equally as good.
 For example, stair climbing, stretching and resistance exercises can be done at home without any special clothing or equipment.

 A session should be a minimum of 8-10 exercises using the major muscle groups.
 Ideally, to help build up your muscle strength, use some sort of resistance (such as a weight for arm exercises) and do 8-12 repetitions of each exercise.
-The level (weight) of each exercise should be so that you can do 8-12 repetitions before the muscle group gets tired.
+The level (weight) of each exercise should be so that you can do 8-12 repetitions before the muscle group gets tired and you have to stop.
 So, for example, for the upper arm muscles, hold a weight in your hand and bend (flex) your arm up and down 8-12 times.
 This should make your arm muscles tire.
+You can use heavier weights and do fewer repetitions if you prefer.

 You can do the exercises one after another to complete a session.
 Or, you can split a session up over a day in, say, bouts of 10 minutes.